-In this paper, we aim at capturing the industrial viewpoint of today's and future requirements in developing embedded real-time systems.
-We do this by a number of interviews with ten senior designers at four Swedish companies developing embedded applications in the vehicle domain.
+In this paper, we aim at capturing the industrial viewpoint of todays and future requirements in development of embedded real-time systems.
+We do this by interviewing ten senior designers at four Swedish companies, developing embedded applications in the vehicle domain.